-For fragrance in the garden you could look at Tuberose bulbs and Flowers.
+For fragrance and flowers in the garden you could look at a plant we commonly call Tuberose.
 The botanical name is Polianthes tuberosa, and they are commonly known simply by the common name of Tuberose.
 Popular as they are easy to grow, and do have great fragrance.
+The bulbs multiply readily and are very easy to divide.

 Polianthes tuberosa Care